 A basic requirement of any contract is that there is consideration for the agreement reached.
 This principle also applies in restraint cases.
-However, employees are not required to receive remuneration equivalent to the period of restraint in order for that restraint to be enforceable.
-The fact that an employee will suffer no financial loss in being restrained will be a matter also considered by the court when assessing the issue of consideration.
+However, employees are not required to receive remuneration equivalent to the period of restraint for the restraint to be enforceable, although the fact that an employee will suffer no financial loss in being restrained will be a matter considered by the court in assessing the issue of consideration.

 Position in NSW

-In all states of Australia except New South Wales (NSW), restraints cannot be read down and enforced in circumstances where they are considered unreasonable.
+In all states of Australia except NSW, restraints cannot be read down and enforced in the circumstances that they are considered unreasonable.
 In NSW, the position is different because of the NSW Restraints of Trade Act 1976 (RTA).
 The RTA provides that a restraint is valid to the extent it is not against public policy.
-Where an NSW restraint is challenged, the RTA empowers the NSW Supreme Court to consider and in effect read down to “save” and effectively amend an unreasonable restraint in the context of an actual breach and impose a lesser restraint; for example, a court may find that an employee should be restrained for three months in NSW rather than six months throughout Australia.
+Where a NSW restraint is challenged, the RTA empowers the NSW Supreme Court to consider and in effect read down to “save” and effectively amend an unreasonable restraint in the context of an actual breach and impose a lesser restraint; for example, a court may find that an employee should be restrained for three months in NSW rather than six months throughout Australia.
 While there are numerous cases where the RTA has been used, the outcome of each case will turn on its particular facts.

 Non-solicitation Clauses – Enforceability/Standards

 Australian courts have recognised an employer’s interest in maintaining a stable workforce.
 This interest may be protected by a time-limited post-employment restraint prohibiting the former employee from soliciting the employer’s employees.
-In granting an order enforcing an employee non-solicitation restraint, the court will consider the time period, geographic region and categories of employees covered by the restraint to determine whether it applies only to those employees that the former employee could reasonably be said to have influence over.
+In granting an order enforcing an employee non-solicitation restraint, the court will consider its length of operation and the nature of the former employee’s contact with or knowledge of the employer’s employee’s.

-Australian courts have recognised that some customer relationships which an employee develops and/or maintains on behalf of their employer may be protected by a time-limited post-employment restraint prohibiting the former employee from soliciting the employer’s customers.
+Australian courts have recognised that some customer relationships which an employee develops and/or maintains on behalf of their employer may be protected by a time-limited post-employment restraint prohibiting the former employee from soliciting those customers.

 In other words, the non-solicitation restraint is more likely to be enforced where the employee is seen by the customer as (according to one case) the “human face” of the business.

-The Privacy Act 1988 (Cth) (Privacy Act) provides the governing framework for privacy in Australia and deals with the collection, use and disclosure of personal information by private sector organisations (with some exceptions) and federal government agencies (but not state agencies).
+The Privacy Act 1988 (Cth) (Privacy Act) provides the governing framework for privacy in Australia and regulates the collection, use, storage and disclosure of personal information by private sector organisations (with some exceptions) and federal government agencies (but not state agencies).

 Employee Records’ Exemption